funalab/CoND/README.md

 3. Visualization of feature map by tSNE.

-   Run code that visualizes the output in the input layer, third convolution layer, third pooling layer, first fully-connected layer with tSNE when all test data propagate forward.
+   Run a code which visualizes the output in the input layer, third convolution layer, third pooling layer, first fully-connected layer with tSNE when all test data are propagated forward.

    ```sh
    % python tSNE.py --input dataset/cross_validation/fold2 --model best_model.npz [--gpu gpu]
    ```

-   We used [PredictMovingDirection](https://github.com/funalab/PredictMovingDirection) repository code for GBP and DTD feature analysis.
+   We used codes from our [PredictMovingDirection](https://github.com/funalab/PredictMovingDirection) repository for GBP and DTD feature analysis.

 ## How to train

-Train a model with dataset `dataset/cross_validation/fold0` and performing cross validation.
+Train a model with performing cross validation using dataset `dataset/cross_validation/fold0`.

 ```sh
 % python train.py --input dataset/cross_validation/fold0 --crop_size 200 --preprocess 1 --batchsize 2 --epoch 100 [--gpu gpu]